capuhcheeno/SCARs_ICI-Manuscript-Scripts/README.md

 **Scripts located in**: `SCARs_ICI-Manuscript-Scripts/Random Survival Forest Analysis`

 ### Steps:
-1. Execute the following scripts:
+1. Execute `Kaplan Meier Curves and VIMPs.py`
-   - `Kaplan Meier Curves and VIMPs.py`
+2. Extract all p-values from the Python console and execute `Benjamin Hochberg.py`

 ---